-Just about two weeks ago my wife and I made a quick choice to pack our stuff and go for one week to Croatia.
+Just about two weeks ago N. and I made a quick choice to pack our stuff and go for one week to Croatia.
 We picked some location, booked apartment via Airbnb, got into a car and departed.
 Our plan was not a full blown vacation, but rather some “digital nomad” style of work and relax.
 We were not disappointed.

 The SDM event in Kraków fueled our decision.
 It brought hundreds of thousands of pilgrims and visitors, causing traffic paralysis across the city for one week.
 So instead of being stuck in a city, we opted out of it and went for a trip.

 At first, we didn’t even have idea where to go.
 We just knew that we want to go somewhere within a reach of one day drive.
 I was browsing Airbnb to find something interesting and I’ve spotted great place in the west coastal side of Croatia, the town of Senj.
 Couple years ago we’ve stayed on Rab Island, and we keep good memories of that area.
 Senj was somewhere close to that, so we’ve decided to give it a try.

 Senj is a small town, with less than 10000 people living there.
 It is located south from Rijeka, along the Adriatic Highway (which is not a real highway).
 I think my only complaint about the place where we stayed is related to that.
 From the balcony of our apartment, I could often hear the noise of the cars from the road.
 But I could live with that.
 Bonus point is, they’ve got Tesla’s Supercharger station in the port area.

 The town and the surrounding area lies on the coast of Adriatic, on the foothills of the Mala Kapela and Velebit mountains, facing southwest.
 During our stay, there was a lot of direct sunlight in the afternoon and evening.
 And of course, beautiful sunsets!